MicrosoftDocs/power-platform/power-platform/admin/admin-guide.md

 ---
 title: "Administer Power Apps | MicrosoftDocs"
-description: Power Apps administrators can use the Power Apps Admin center to manage environments and settings for PowerApps. ms.custom: "" ms.date: 06/26/2019 ms.reviewer: ""
+description: Power Apps administrators can use the Power Apps Admin center to manage environments and settings for Power Apps. ms.custom: "" ms.date: 06/26/2019 ms.reviewer: ""